hrsh7th/cmp-path/README.md

 _Default:_ `false`

 Specify if completed directory names should include a trailing slash.
 Enabling this option makes this source behave like Vim's built-in path completion.

+### get_cwd (type: function)

+_Default:_ returns the current working directory of the current buffer

+Specifies the base directory for relative paths.